41 Interesting Facts About Money: That Might Shock You in 2025

 The word "cash," as in currency, originated from ancient China.

-This is because they would often barter for goods and services using small copper coins known as cash or kai (which was short for the old Chinese words meaning “to scrape together”).
+They would often barter for goods and services using small copper coins known as cash or kai (which was short for the old Chinese words meaning "to scrape together").

 #32.
 The Word "Cent" Derives From Latin